757rb/hello-757rb-lambda/README.md

 # Using Ruby with AWS Lambda & SAM

 A demo project build by [757rb](https://757rb.org) to explore the latest AWS SAM tool with Ruby & Lambda.
+High level goals.

+* Strap script conventions for bootstrap, setup, deploy, test, and more.
+* Solid directory setup to kickstart your next project.
+* Leverage Minitest & Capybara for unit & system tests.
+* Demonstrate AWS resource usage like DynamoDB.

 ## Setup